zxyctn/Least-Squares-Correlation/README.md

 # Least-Squares-Correlation

 MATLAB implementation of Least Squares Correlation/Matching (**LSM**) with grey value differences and gradients along the axes.
-Implemented as an optional project for Photogrammetric Computer Vision course at Bauhaus-Universität Weimar.
+Implemented as the final project for Photogrammetric Computer Vision course at Bauhaus-Universität Weimar.

 ## Description
 Algorithm takes a greyscale `150x150` image as an input and with an arbitrarily chosen affine deformation matrix produces a distorted image to be iteratively re-transformed back to its initial state with **LSM**.
 After fine-tuning the parameters, a target image and its 3 deformed versions are tested against the system for evaluation.
 Images can be found in the `img` folder.
 Number of iterations are manually adjusted for the best result.
 To avoid unnecessary void that may be caused by the deformations, images are cropped in center by `100x100` size.